-As at 30 June 2023, the Group has a workforce of 810 full-time employees comprising office employees and mobilised personnel.
-Mobilised personnel comprise technicians, engineers, and other skilled workers who are responsible for constructing, operating and maintaining renewable energy facilities.
-Approximately 96% of our workforce are hired on a temporary basis as they relate to mobilised personnel based on the tenure of service agreements with our customers.
+As at 30 June 2024, the entities covered have a workforce of 508 full-time employees, comprising office employees and mobilised personnel.
+Mobilised personnel refer to technicians, engineers, and other skilled workers who are responsible for constructing, operating and maintaining renewable energy facilities.
+Approximately 93% of our workforce are hired on a temporary basis as they relate to mobilised personnel hired corresponding to the tenure of service agreements with our customers.

 Singapore Taiwan Japan Total

-Workforce 8
+Workforce

-8 800 2 810
+7 499 2 508

-Permanent full-tim е
+Permanent full-tin ne

-8 23 2 33
+7 28 2 37

-Temporary full-time
+Temporary full-tim ne

-- 777 - 777
+- 471 - 471